sparkflows/sparkflows-docs/docs/user-guide/concepts/index.rst

-Fire Insights Concepts
+Sparkflows Concepts
 ================

-Fire Insights has datasets, workflows, scheduler, connections, etc. This guide will explain how to use them.
+Sparkflows has datasets, workflows, scheduler, connections, etc. This guide will explain how to use them.

 .. panels::
     :container: container-lg pb-3